bellmorecode/VigenereMaker/README.md

 # VigenereMaker

 ## Overview
-This is a demo app that you can use to encrypt and decrypt text-based messages with a Vigenere cipher.
+This is a tool for crafting messages with tailored encryption algorithm.

 You can try the application here: